 Personal information - information about an identifiable individual, but does not include aggregated information that cannot be associated with a specific individual.
 Personal information also excludes certain information as is excluded pursuant to applicable legislation or other regulations, such as publicly available information or business contact information, as and when applicable.

-Flight Centre - Flight Centre Limited, and its subsidiaries and certain designated affiliates, as they may exist from time to time, including, but not limited to, Flight Centre North America, The Flight Shops Inc and Flight Centre USA Incorporated.
+Flight Centre - Flight Centre Travel Group (Canada) Inc, and its subsidiaries and certain designated affiliates, as they may exist from time to time, including, but not limited to, Flight Centre North America, The Flight Shops Inc and Flight Centre USA Incorporated.

 Third party - an individual or organization outside Flight Centre.